 - Use hot water bottles on your belly and back

-Yoga provides a holistic approach towards a healthy lifestyle where people can manage to take care of their physical, mental, and spiritual health.
+Yoga for menstruation cramps is a holistic approach for controlling pains during Menstruation Cycles and is also a healthy lifestyle where people can manage to take care of their physical, mental, and spiritual health.
 Those people who regularly practice Yoga asana in their daily lives, sooner or later experience the real positive effects in their bodies.

 Yoga can be helpful to control almost all ailments of the body if done correctly under the guidance of an expert yoga trainer.
 It is highly advised that people should always consult their doctor before they decide to give up their prescription medicines.